NBIK14005U The Biology of Fish

 Several internal examiners

-A new or revised report must be handed in no later than two weeks before the reexamination.
+A new or revised report must be handed in no later than three weeks before the reexamination.

 If the requirement of participation in at least 80% of the lectures and seminars are not fulfilled, the student must take the course again the next year.